yenanjing/mmEgo/README.md

 ## Data:

-The pre-processed sample data is stored in the `Resource/Sample_data` directory, which includes 13 actions collected in the paper.
-Additional data will be placed in Dropbox in the future.
+The pre-processed data for training and testing is stored in the `Resource/Sample_data` directory, which includes 13 actions collected in the paper.

 The data structure is as follows:
 ```